julelang/website/README.md

 npm run build
 ```

-6. Run website at port 5173.
+6. Run the website at port 5173.

 ```bash
 npm run dev
 ```

-That's it! :tada: You have successfully ran the website locally.
+That's it! :tada: You have successfully run the website locally.

 ## License